KDE/qtcurve/README.md

     (Default: `Off`)

-2. `QTC_GTK2_MODIFY_MOZILLA`:

-    1. Modify `userChrome.css`

-        1. setting KDE button order
-        2. shrink size of toolbars

-    2. Edit `user.js`

-        1. disable instant apply

-    **Note**: This sometimes causes issues with newer versions of these applications.
-Should such issues occur, you should recompile QtCurve without this option - and you will have to remove BY HAND the changes that QtCurve has made.
-This will entail removing lines from `userChrom.css` that indicate 'Added by QtCurve'. `userChrome.css` is usually in a folder such as:
-    `~/.mozilla/firefox/xxxxxxx.default/chrome/userChrome.css` or
-    `~/.thunderbird/xxxxxxx.default/chrome/userChrome.css`
-    Where xxxxxxx is a series of random characters.

-    (Default: `Off`)

 # Additional Features
 ## XBar/MacMenu
 The XBar support was copied directly from Bespin.
 The relevant files are named